 Soap making takes a couple of times to get used to.
 If you follow instructions correctly it's a little bit like baking: exact measuring and mixing.

-Goat milk soap recipe- extremely, gentle, nourishing and decadently creamy.
+A goat milk soap recipe that's extremely, gentle, nourishing and decadently creamy.
 Follow these detailed step-by-step instructions and you'll make a stunning homemade soap!

 Ingredients